paperswithcode/torchbench/README.md

 ### Image Classification on ImageNet

-Image Classification on ImageNet benchmark is implemented in the [torchbench.image_classification.ImageNet](https://github.com/paperswithcode/torchbench/blob/master/torchbench/image_classification/imagenet.py) class.
-The implementation is using the [torchvision ImageNet dataset](https://pytorch.org/docs/stable/torchvision/datasets.html#imagenet).
+Image Classification on ImageNet benchmark is implemented in the [image_classification.ImageNet](https://github.com/paperswithcode/torchbench/blob/master/torchbench/image_classification/imagenet.py) class.

 #### Benchmarking Pipeline

 1. The model is put into evaluation mode and sent to the device
 2. The ImageNet validation dataset is loaded and transformed using `input_transform`
 3. The dataset is put into a DataLoader with options `batch_size` and `num_workers`
-4. The model and dataset are passed into an evaluation function for the task, along with an optional `model_output_transform` function that can transform the outputs after inference.
+4. The model and dataset are passed into an evaluation function for the task, along with an optional `model_output_transform` function that can transform the outputs after inference
 5. The transformed output is compared to expected output and Top 1 and Top 5 accuracy are calculated

 #### Expected Inputs/Outputs